-HitKeep vs Rybbit: Single Binary Analytics Without ClickHouse
+HitKeep vs Rybbit: Analytics Without ClickHouse

 HitKeep takes a different approach: one binary, zero dependencies.
 No ClickHouse, no Docker orchestration, no multi-service stack.